malintha/malintha.github.io/_pages/about.md

 <!-- <b><center>Hello! - <abbr title='May you be blessed with a long life'><a href='https://rediscoversrilanka.com/ayubowan/'> ආයුබෝවන්! - Āyubōvan!</a></abbr></center></b> -->
 <br>
-I will join the KTH Royal Institute of Technology this Fall as a <a href='https://www.digitalfutures.kth.se/'> Digital Futures Postdoctoral Research Fellow </a> to continue my research in designing multi-objective reinforcement learning strategies for robotics teams.
+I will join the KTH Royal Institute of Technology this fall as a <a href='https://www.digitalfutures.kth.se/'> Digital Futures Postdoctoral Research Fellow </a> to continue my research in designing multi-objective reinforcement learning strategies for robotics teams.
 I will be working in between the <a href='https://www.kth.se/math/naost/optsys'> division of optimization and systems theory </a> in the department of Mathematics, and the <a href='https://www.kth.se/is/rpl'> division of robotics, perception and learning </a> in the department of Intelligent Systems.

 Before joining KTH, I briefly worked as a lecturer at the department of Intelligent Systems Engineering of Indiana University where I taught the Machine Learning for Signal Processing (ENGR-E511/CSCI-B590) in the Spring '24.
 I obtained my PhD in Intelligent Systems Engineering in Fall '23 from IU.